christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

     # When possible, using full path to minimize confusion by shell, record tool versions, and increase clarity regarding dependencies.
 ```

-I usually write bash in gedit and R in RStudio, but probably any editor with syntax highlighting will do.

 ## Acknowledgments
 * Include citations for tools